 Step 1: Link Your Instagram Account to Your Facebook Page

-Next, click Add an Account and fill in your Instagram login credentials.
+Next, click Add you Instagram to get started and fill in your Instagram login credentials.
 When you’re finished click Confirm.

 Step 2: Create a Campaign

 Next, head over to the Facebook Ads Manager and click on “+ Create Campaign” near the top left corner of the screen.